On the equivalence of all notions of generalized derivations whose domain is a C$^{\ast}$-algebra: Automatic continuity of generalized derivations of the third type

 Finally, we have for all $a,b\in \mathcal{A}$. \end{proof}

-We shall next state two classical arguments in results on automatic continuity which are considered here under a more general point of view.
+We shall next state two classical arguments in results on automatic continuity which are considered here from a more general point of view.

-\begin{lemma} Let $Z$ be a closed subspace of a Banach space $X$ such that $X/Z$ is finite dimensional, and let $Y$ be a normed space.
+\begin{lemma} Let $Z$ be a closed subspace of a Banach space $X$ such that $X/Z$ is finite-dimensional, and let $Y$ be a normed space.
 Suppose $F: X\to Y$ is a linear mapping whose restriction to $Z$ is continuous.
 Then $F$ is continuous. \end{lemma}